BreeBaugh/BreeBaugh/README.md

 - 👋 Hi, I’m @BreeBaugh

 - 👀 I’m interested in lots of things!
 I love computers, snowboarding, music/music production, books (+1 for fantasy), history and TV shows that aren't terrible by the 5th season.
-I'm also the only millennial I know that willingly east at Arby's.
+I'm also the only Millennial I know that willingly eats at Arby's.
 That's gotta count for something, yeah?

 - 🌱 I’m currently learning computer science, math, statistics, and data science.
 They all pretty much blend together but I have to make it sound cool.